SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ### Clone Repositories

-If the `Clone Repositories` stage is configured, you can specify the `strategy` that should be performed on the Software Components and the Branches that you have configured in the `respositories.yml` file in step [4.
+If the `Clone Repositories` stage is configured, you can specify the `strategy` that should be performed on the software components and the branches that you have configured in the `respositories.yml` file in step [4.
 Configuration for Cloning the repositories](#4-configuration-for-cloning-the-repositories).
 Per default the strategy will be set to `Pull` if not specified.
-The following strategies are supported and can be used on the Software Components and Branches:
+The following strategies are supported and can be used on the software components and branches:

 * `Pull`: If you have specified Pull as the strategy the [abapEnvironmentPullGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentPullGitRepo/) step will be used
 * `Clone`: If you have specified the Clone strategy the [abapEnvironmentCloneGitRepo](https://sap.github.io/jenkins-library/steps/abapEnvironmentCloneGitRepo/) step will be used